 We have utilized, and intend to continue utilizing, third parties to formulate, manufacture, package, and distribute clinical supplies of our drug candidates.
 We have no experience in manufacturing and do not have any manufacturing facilities.
-Currently, we have sole suppliers for one or more of our active pharmaceutical ingredients ("API"), and a different sole manufacturer for each of our product candidates.
-In addition, these materials are custom-made and available from only a limited number of sources.
-In particular, there may be a limited supply source for APIs for OP0201 or other potential product candidates.
-Although we believe that our third-party suppliers maintain a significant supply of APIs on hand, any sustained disruption in this supply could adversely affect our operations.
-We do not have any long-term agreements in place with our current API suppliers.
+Currently, we rely on third parties for the manufacturing of drug substance and drug product for nonclinical and clinical activities.
+Our manufacturing vendors utilize proprietary cell culture media, cell lines, buffers, manufacturing equipment, manufacturing supplies, and storage buffers for the manufacturing of AT-1501 and other product candidates.
+These materials are custom-made and available from only a limited number of sources.
+Although we believe that our third-party suppliers maintain a significant supply of these materials and equipment on hand, any sustained disruption in this supply equipment failure could adversely affect our operations.
+We do not have any long-term agreements in place with our current suppliers.
 If we are required to change manufacturers, we may experience delays associated with finding an alternate manufacturer that is properly qualified to produce supplies of our products and product candidates in accordance with regulatory requirements and our specifications.
-Any delays or difficulties in obtaining APIs or in manufacturing, packaging or distributing approved product candidates could negatively affect our sales revenues, as well as delay our clinical trials.
+Any delays or difficulties in obtaining or in manufacturing, packaging or distributing approved product candidates could negatively impact our clinical trials.